 1 1/2 cups water or vegetable broth

-Add in the kidney beans and the tomatoes, including the liquid from each (do not drain them).
+Add kidney beans and tomatoes, including liquid from each (do not drain).
 Give it all a quick stir to combine everything together well.

-Allow this to cook for a few more minutes, then add the rice and the water or vegetable broth.
+Allow to cook for a few more minutes, then add rice and water or vegetable broth.

-Cover the skillet and allow to cook for about 30 to 35 minutes, or until the rice is done and most of the liquid has been absorbed.
-Throughout the cooking time, stir the rice occasionally to make sure it doesn't stick to the bottom of the pan.
+Cover skillet and allow to cook for about 30 to 35 minutes, or until rice is done and most of the liquid has been absorbed.
+Throughout cooking time, stir rice occasionally to make sure it doesn't stick to the bottom of the pan.